SimeonZaharievAccedia/ScalapayAssignment/README.md

 # ScalapayAssignment

-These tests were created using Puppeteer and JEST for the UI and API automated tests respecrively.
+These tests were created using Puppeteer and JEST for the UI and API automated tests respectively.

 ## Puppeteer and UI test setup
 To set up Puppeteer you can use the following command: